syncfusion-content/wpf-docs/wpf/PercentTextBox/Maximum-and-Minimum-Value.md

 If this property is set to true, then when you enter a value less than the MinValue then it will automatically assign the MinValue to the PercentValue property.
 Otherwise it will not allow the key press.

-> _Note: This will be enabled only when the MinValidation is set to OnKeyPress._
+N> This will be enabled only when the MinValidation is set to OnKeyPress._

 ## MaxValueOnExceedMaxDigit

 If this property is set to true, then when you enter a value greater than the MaxValue then it will automatically assign the MaxValue to the PercentValue property.
 Otherwise it will not allow the key press.

-> Note: This will be enabled only when the MaxValidation is set to OnKeyPress.
+N> This will be enabled only when the MaxValidation is set to OnKeyPress.

 <table>
 <tr>